boazbk/tcs/lec_06a_universality.md

 ## Universality: A NAND-TM interpreter in NAND-TM

-Like a NAND-CIRC program, a NAND-TM or a NAND<< program is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
+Like a NAND-CIRC program, a NAND-TM or a NAND-RAM program is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
 We will spell out the exact details of representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
 What is crucial is that we can use such representation to evaluate any program.
 That is, we prove the following theorem: